 In the film, we see this: Post-war prosperity made for heady times, more and more people from all walks of life began to buy into the American Dream—the belief that they could be whatever they wanted to be as long as they worked hard and cultivated the qualities of successful people.
 There was a widespread sense of social solidarity and “can do” optimism.

 It’s probably not a coincidence, then, that right around this same time, psychologists started studying what made some people more successful than others.
 By the 1960s, they believed they had found the holy grail of psychological constructs.
 It is the hero of this film.
 It is: self-esteem.1

-Back then, everything good the psychologists measured seemed to be related to having high self-esteem—good grades, gainful employment, high incomes, mental health, and so on—while everything bad seemed to be correlated with low self-esteem—crime, teen pregnancy, delinquency, violent behavior, etc. CEOs, professional athletes, celebrities, politicians, and pretty much every other high-achieving group they analyzed all had high-self esteem in common.
+Back then, everything good the psychologists measured seemed to be related to having high self-esteem—good grades, gainful employment, high incomes, mental health,2 and so on—while everything bad seemed to be correlated with low self-esteem—crime, teen pregnancy, delinquency, violent behavior, etc.3

 The conclusion then seemed obvious: if we could just make everyone have high self-esteem, then we could all be CEOs and professional athletes and we would all live happily ever after.
 Everyone celebrated and threw fancy cocktail parties for themselves.
 The curtain fell, and the movie was over.

 Or was it?

 Well, if you’re a regular reader of this site, then there are probably two things that don’t sit right with you about the early conclusions regarding self-esteem: